andrezero/andretorgal.site.old/content/blog/2019-06/static-site-generators-brief-history.md

 Run-time, though, writes and reads were competing for stretched out DB servers.
 Operational costs were spiking to maintain latency acceptable and availability decent.

-But I was so by blinded by magical light, that the feeling was these were just optimization problems.
-Caching partials and responses, using reverse proxies, abusing cache farms, replicating the DB, optimizing code, ...
+But I was so by blinded by magical light, that the feeling was these were just optimisation problems.
+Caching partials and responses, using reverse proxies, abusing cache farms, replicating the DB, optimising code, ...
 There would always be a technical solution for that.

 ## Rendering like rebels.